Anthony-Nolan/Atlas/README.md

 ## Documentation & Support

+- The [specifications page](README_Specifications.md) lists the current features of Atlas.
-- Atlas has extensive [README documentation](#readme-index) which is mainly aimed at technically proficient developers and support agents.
+- This repository has extensive [README documentation](#readme-index) mainly aimed at developers and support agents.
 - If you have **questions about Atlas** - technical or otherwise - please browse the Q&A section of the [Discussions board](https://github.com/Anthony-Nolan/Atlas/discussions), and feel free to post your own questions.
 - If you wish to be **updated on changes to Atlas**, please [subscribe to the repo](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github) and consult the [Atlas Changelogs](#changelog-index).
 - Atlas is an open-source project and we welcome feedback, ideas, and contributions.